 The bill amends Section 18-3326A of the Idaho Code, which pertains to the Second Amendment Financial Privacy Act.
-Key changes include the insertion of language that clarifies the definitions of "assignment" and "financial institution," specifically stating that a financial institution's or payment network's policy must not label or associate a firearms code with a merchant or transaction in a way that identifies them as firearms-related.
-Additionally, the bill prohibits financial institutions and payment networks from discriminating against firearms retailers based on the assignment of a firearms code, including actions such as declining transactions or charging higher fees based on this classification.
+Key changes include the insertion of language that clarifies the definitions of "assignment" and "financial institution," specifically stating that a financial institution's or payment network's policy must not label or associate a firearms code with a transaction in a way that identifies it as related to firearms.
+Additionally, the bill prohibits financial institutions and payment networks from requiring the use of a firearms code that distinguishes firearms retailers from other merchants, and it prevents discrimination against firearms retailers based on the assignment of such codes.

 Statutes affected: